chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	16. The file "101-clean_emacs"creates a script that deletes all files in the current working directory that end with the character  ~   .

 	17. The "102-tree" file contains  a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current working                   directory.

+	18. The file "103-commas" contains a bash script that lists all files and directories of the current working directory seperated by commas:

+		a.
+Directory names should end with a slash (/)

+		b.
+Files and directories starting with a dot (.) should be listed

+		c.
+The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning

+		d.
+Only digits and letters are used to sort; Digits should come first

+		You can assume that all the files we will test with will have at least one letter or one digit

+		The listing should end with a new line.